Robertkaye/bash_scripts/README.md

-restart will reboot your computer stopwatch is just a stopwatch timer is a timer with adjustable counting speed, time limit, and an option to run any command when times up everything else i thought was very self explanatory
+restart will reboot your computer stopwatch is just a stopwatch timer is a timer with adjustable counting speed, time limit, and an option to run any command when times up up will autoremove autoclean update and upgrade the system and download the newest brave browser everything else i thought was very self explanatory